rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 | Priority                      | High                                             |

 **Pre-Conditions:**
-- The platforms are connected as shown in the picture above and STB and the CEC Adaptor are kept ready before the start of the test.
+- The platforms are connected as shown in the picture where the CEC Adaptor is considered to be connected and detected correctly.
-- libcec is installed on the PC where the PulseEight tool is connected. libcec will respond to all the basic CEC Commands received from `DUT`
+- libcec is installed on the PC where the CEC Adaptor tool is connected. libcec shall respond to all the basic CEC Commands received from `DUT`

 **Dependencies:**
 Prerequisites should be met before starting this test.

 **User Interaction:**
 - If the user chooses to run the test in interactive mode, then the test case has to be selected via the console.
+- If the user chooses to run manually, he should use the cec-client commands as shown above.
-- RAFT will replace the human to run the test, but still, the RAFT should provide an option for the user to change the HMDI ports and start the test again.
+- RAFT will replace the human to run the test if required, but still, the RAFT should provide an option for the user to change the HMDI ports and start the test again.
+- The user should choose either to run manually or choose the RAFT.

 **RAFT Requirements:**
 - RAFT shall initiate the test by reading and validating the LA and PA.